 Customers and installation works

 In the bid booklet, the bidder will enclose the details of at least 6 customers for which it has performed work that is similar to that being offered in the answer to this tender.
-At least 3 of these customers are in a country that has diplomatic relations with Israel as defined in Section Error!
-Reference source not found. a above.
+At least 3 of these customers are in a country that has diplomatic relations with Israel as defined in Appendix A2..

 The bidder is responsible for making sure that the contact details are updated and correct as of the time of submitting the bid.